Henry Corbin: Life and work

 The philosophical life and career of Corbin can be divided into three phases.
 The first is the 1920s and 1930s, when he was involved in learning and teaching western philosophy.
-The second is the years between 1939 and 1946, in which he studied Shahab al-Din Suhrawardi and the School of Illumination in Istanbul.
+The second is the years between 1939 and 1946, in which he studied Shahab al-Din Suhrawardi and the School of Illumination while living in Istanbul.
 The last phase begins in 1946 and lasts until his death, in which he studied and reintroduced eastern and Islamic philosophy.

 In 1933 he married Stella Leenhardt.
 In 1938, he completed the first translation of one of Heidegger's works into French (Was ist Metaphysik?, as Qu’est-ce que la metaphysique?).
 In 1939 they traveled to Istanbul, and in 1945 to Tehran.
 They returned to Paris one year later in July 1946.
 In 1949, Corbin first attended the annual Eranos Conferences in Ascona, Switzerland.
-In 1954 he succeeded Louis Massignon in the Chair of Islam and the Religions of Arabia.
+In 1954 he succeeded Louis Massignon in the Chair of Islam and the Religions of Arabia at the École Pratique des Hautes Études in Paris.
 From the 1950s on he spent autumn in Tehran, winter in Paris and spring in Ascona.

 The three major works upon which his reputation largely rests in the English speaking world were first published in French in the 1950s: Avicenna and the Visionary Recital, Creative Imagination in the Sufism of Ibn 'Arabi and Spiritual Body and Celestial Earth.
 His later major work on Central Asian and Iranian Sufism appears in English with an Introduction by Zia Inayat Khan as The Man of Light in Iranian Sufism.
-His magnum opus is the four volume En Islam Iranien: Aspects spirituels et philosophiques.
+His magnum opus is the four volume En Islam Iranien: Aspects spirituels et philosophiques which remains untranslated into English.
 It has been translated into Persian twice by Dr Enshollah Rahmati and Reza Kuhkan from French (the 4th volume being still untranslated).
 He died on 7 October 1978.